whblondeau/gyre/finding_flotsam.md

 Fleets of delicate bubbles, which the sailors told Eastwind trailed deadly venomous tendrils far below the water, floated with airy lightness.
 Some colorless and some blue or purple, they drifted together, making most other creatures stand off.
 They would glitter in the sunrise especially, when the early burning light of dawn would lance through the fire-edged banks of low cloud.

 Other wonders were to be seen in Bad Water.
 One day the lookout called out, “Eyes o’ the sea, two points off the starboard bow,” and such sailors as were awake and about clambered into the rigging for a closer look.
 To Rahifa, who went up into the crow’s nest and cajoled a look through the spyglass, the Eyes of the Sea seemed like a strange framework, as of ramshackle masts and yards but subtly organic in form.
 As they passed closer, maybe half a mile, it showed giant eyeballs socketed at various high points, looking this way and that.
-For a moment, one great eye, showing a bright yellow-green iris, stared back directly at her.
+For a moment, one great eye, its bright yellow-green iris streaked with amber, stared back directly at her.
 She had the strange feeling that a vast intelligence, great as the sea itself, inspected her at this distance, the huge eye resolving her shape to its satisfaction; and stared into her, and dismissed her.

 Then the great eye roved on, and a shudder took her.
 She handed the spyglass back to the lookout, who smirked.